 When it comes to the manufacturing sector, in particular, the companies belonging to this sector were some of the initial adopters of automation, executing robots and processing lines for carrying out the everyday production operations in the plant.

 Speaking of the manufacturing sector, you can also sneak a peek at our blog on IoT in manufacturing.

 With the aim of accomplishing automated efficiency in segments beyond the production line, the sector has started employing Robotic Process Automation (RPA) as an attempt to enhance the back-office operations.

-The Robotic Process Automation, or RPA as it is called, is a software that is combined with business operations for automating certain activities, reducing human errors as well as to enhance productivity.
+Robotic Process Automation, or RPA as it is called, is a software that is combined with business operations for automating certain activities, reducing human errors as well as enhancing productivity.

 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.” - Joe Kaeser, CEO of Siemens